flintlang/flint/proposals/0003-external-calls.md

 let alpha: Director<Alpha> = 0x000... with Alpha

-alpha!.doesNothing()
-alpha!.doesNothingWithArgs(x, y, z) // If an error occurs the whole function is reverted alpha!.withdraw() // This flags an error as the return value is not dealt with

-if alpha!.successful {
+try alpha!.doesNothing() {
-  var boundReturn: Int = alpha!.getReturn()
+  // Successful Call
 }
+catch {
+  // If it fails
+}
+try! alpha!.doesNothingWithArgs(x, y, z)
+// If catch can not be provided if try! is used and then the transaction reverts on failure

+try! alpha!.withdraw() // This flags an error as the return value is not dealt with

+try! boundReturn <- alpha!.getReturn() {
+  // Optionally does something with boundReturn
+}

 // Setting contract instance properties alpha!.value = Wei(200)
 alpha!.gas = Gas(2000)
-alpha.trust() // Removes the need for a bang alpha.expensiveFunction()
+alpha.trust() // Removes the need for a bang try! alpha.expensiveFunction()
 ```
 #### Foreign Function Interface
 Flint smart contract can call functions from Solidity smart contracts and vice-versa, thanks to the Flint Foreign Function Interface (FFI).